 Merging Data Files

 This Excel file has macros that will simplify the process of combining multiple data files and multiple survey runs.
-Note that it is not supported on Macs.

 To use the file, follow these steps.

 - Copy the data files into the same directory as the Excel file.
+We recommend that you create a new directory for this.

 Although our server is regularly scanned for malware, like all files from the internet, you should ensure you verify the file that you download is virus free.